 What are matrimonial assets?

-What happens if I mix inherited assets with marital assets?
+What happens if inherited assets are mixed with marital assets?